 Configure the Windows 10 virtual machine IP settings as follows.

-Ping the virtual machines to the default gateway of 192.168.10.1 to test the connection.
-Ping operation will fail as in the following image.
+To test the network connection, ping the default gateway of 192.168.10.1 from the virtual appliances.
+Ping operation will fail, as in the following image.

 Ping from Windows 7 to Windows 10 virtual machine will be successful.

-Pinging from Windows 10 to Windows 7 machine will be successful as follows.
+Pinging from Windows 10 to Windows 7 machines will be successful as follows.

-Configure the vEthernet IP configuration as follows and click OK to save the settings.
+Configure the vEthernet IP configuration and click OK to save the settings.

 Finally, test the network connection by pinging the virtual machines to the default gateway.
-Ping the IP address 192.168.10.1 from Windows 7 and Windows 10 virtual machine will be successful as shown in the image below.
+The image below illustrates that pinging the IP address 192.168.10.1 from Windows 7 and Windows 10 guest machines is successful.

 Hyper-V Internal Network Configuration ⇒ Video